Technologically speaking, my favorite ways to record a webcam video (because they're easy) are

 8. Consider your lighting!
 Definitely do not record with a window behind you or you will be a shadow.
 Although I am a fan of low light, it may cause the lip sync to be off when recording (i.e., your lips and voice might not match up), so you may need to turn on all the lights or go somewhere with natural light.
 Also, if you're recording on a computer, turn down the brightness of the screen to avoid weird lighting or glare if you wear glasses.
 As in the photo below, avoid having a lamp in one corner if possible.

 If you have a video camera, laptop, or iPad (ideally with a tripod), take advantage of your ability to be mobile and record in cool places.
 Make sure the camera is not too far away or you have an external mic so your audio turns out decent though.
 If you go outside, audio can be problematic due to wind.
 Do a test first.

 Also, try to find someone to take care of the baby if possible

 PS: While I was working on this post I googled "introduction webcam" to see if I could find good or bad examples and, wow, did I ever.
 I'm sorry to pick on this woman because at least she's trying, but here's a good bad example: the background is bad, she's using a sepia tone for some reason, she's clearly reading, and the end is cut off.
 I thought this was obvious, but don't make a webcam video in a computer lab...

 PPS (or is it PSS?): Many times I base my info on research but that is not the case for most of this info.
 There is no research saying headsets are nerdy or you shouldn't hold a baby while recording a video.
-There is research that says people learn best from a conversational voice, digital content should be short, and students do better in classes when they like the professor but I don't have the citations handy.
+However, there IS research that says people learn best from a conversational voice, digital content should be short, and students do better in classes when they like the professor but I don't have the citations handy.
 Can you tell I'm used to writing scholarly papers lately?!
 I just want to be clear on that :)